 Kiamichi Park Campground is a large, grassy campground in a forested expanse of southeast Oklahoma.
 The camp is perched along the banks of Hugo Lake, providing guests with plenty of recreational opportunities.

-Kiamichi Park Campground features 85 spacious, modern campsites, along with two large group picnic shelters.
-A playground and swimming beach make the campground perfect for large parties, youth trips or family functions.
+Kiamichi Park Campground features 85 spacious, modern campsites.
+There is a group camping loop which offers 11 camping sites and a shelter with tables and grills.
+Two large day use group picnic shelters are available for reservation.
+A playground and swimming beach make this park perfect for large parties, youth trips or family functions.

 Hugo Lake dam is located on the Kiamichi River, 18 river miles upstream from its confluence with the Red River.
 The dam, completed in 1974, provides flood control, water supply and fish and wildlife management for nearby communities.
 It also provides a recreational oasis for outdoor enthusiasts of all types.